A Traveler's Guide Without Air Travel

 Two to three weeksbefore your departure, you will receive the following documents by email:

-- The contact details of the hotels where you will be staying, including information on bicycle storage and luggage storage.
+- The contact information for the hotels where you will be staying, including instructions for bike storage and luggage storage.

 24 to 48 hoursbefore your departure, you will receive the following documents by email:

-- The GPX data for your route, the detailed route, and the download procedure;
+- The GPX data for your route, the detailed route, and the download instructions;

-- The name and phone number of your guide, in case of emergency.
+- Your guide's name and phone number, in case of an emergency.

 On the day of departure, your guide will provide you with the following documents: